Tani-Gangrade/ThesisFlow/README.md

 - PDF ingestion pipeline
 - Streaming responses

-## How is this Different?
-Traditional LLM apps are stateless and limited by context windows.
-ThesisFlow addresses that by combining:
-- persistent memory
-- external knowledge retrieval
-- local model execution

 ## Current Limitations
 - Designed primarily for local use
 - Depends on locally running Ollama models